A complete application includes the following materials required by the graduate school:

 - Graduate Record Exam (GRE) scores

-- TOEFL test results (required for international students)
+- TOEFL or IELTS test results (required for international students)

 The department's TOEFL score minimum must total at least 600 paper-based, 250 computer-based, or 100 internet-based.